dddomin3/DSPi/README.md

 ### **II9:** Pure Data

 jackstart.sh starts a puredata script which assists in switching which dsp is currently running on the pi.
-The PD script is responding to channel 16, MIDI CC 127.
-Depending on the value, a specific program will be ran, and others will be killed:
+The PD script responds to values on MIDI:`CH16 CC 127`.
+Depending on the value, a specific program (or "DSPi") will be ran, and others will be killed:

-0: Runs guitarix
+- 0: Runs guitarix (Turns off wireless chip)
-64: Runs amsynth
+- 64: Runs amsynth (Turns off wireless chip)
-127: Runs jack-rack (experimental, doesn't do anything but log help as of this commit.)
+- 127: Turns on wireless chip

 ### **II10:** Run amSynth using native nogui option